netresearch/docker-akeneo-app/README.md

 5. Clear cache if required by any of the previous steps
 6. Boot the kernel
 7. Wait for the database to be up
-8. Seize the Akeneo installation (check requirements, install / upgrade DB, dump assets)
+8. Ensure the Akeneo installation (check requirements, install / upgrade DB, dump assets)
 9. Set export/import paths
+10. Link static directories if required (Akeneo sometimes doesn't use the configured directories but fixed paths like `app/logs` - this step symlinks those directories to the configured ones like [LOG_DIR](#environment-variables))
-10. chown the directories required to be writable
+11. chown the directories required to be writable from web (see [WEB_USER](#environment-variables))

 ### Environment variables